marlonvets/DSTI_DevopsProject/README.md

 ## Functionality

-List all the work performed (briefly, describing features and bonus tasks).
 This project includes a NodeJS web application that is able to create and manage users and thier parameters.

 ## Features